SaiyanSai/hp-omen-linux-module-with-GUI/README.md

 Omen and other hotkeys are bound to regular X11 keysyms, use your chosen desktop's hotkey manager to assign them to functions like any other key.

+Run omen_gui.py for a GUI interface for changing colors.

 ## To do:

 - [ ] FourZone brightness control